dotnet/docs/docs/standard/io/how-to-write-characters-to-a-string.md

 ---
-title: "How to: Write Characters to a String" ms.date: "01/03/2019" ms.technology: dotnet-standard
+title: "How to: Write characters to a string" ms.date: "01/03/2019" ms.technology: dotnet-standard
 dev_langs: